esimpsonb/Bookstore/OOP/README.md

 users data is being saved with the __del__ method, that is sometimes unpredictable

 The matrix distance is not accurate (paid APIs would fix this)

+The TSP is solved using a greedy algorithm (must add better algorithms such as clarck and wright, insrtion, Linn Kernigahn and genetic)